Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 ## Stream
 The `stream` action allows you to send an audio stream to a Conversation

-By default, the talk action is synchronous.
+By default, the stream action is synchronous.
 However, if you set *bargeIn* to *true* you must set an *input* action later in the NCCO stack.

 The following NCCO example shows how to send an audio stream to a Conversation or Call: